dwebstersensus/embedded-resources/docs/README_template.md

 # Getting Started

-This section should provide instructions for other developers to
+This section should provide instructions for other developers to get the project setup.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.